jreisinger/checkip/README.md

 ## Configuration

 For some checks to work you need to register and get an API (LICENSE) key.
-Then create a `$HOME/.checkip.yaml` using your editor of choice.
-Provide your API/LICENSE keys using the following template:
+Then create a `$HOME/.checkip.yaml` using your editor of choice:

 ```
 ABUSEIPDB_API_KEY: aaaaaaaabbbbbbbbccccccccddddddddeeeeeeeeffffffff11111111222222223333333344444444